achetronic/vault-on-kubernetes/README.md

 helm upgrade --install vault . -f values-production.yaml --namespace vault
 ```

+> Remember to modify `values-production.yaml` according to your needs

 ## Init your vault

-> This process was done by SRE members, so you can skip this step.
+> This process is done by SRE members.
 This information is here just to spread the knowledge
 > with the rest of the teams.
-Moreover, you need to perform this if you launch this system inside other environments
+You need to perform this if you launch this system inside other environments
 > different to `production`

 Very first time that Vault is started, some keys are required to be generated and stored in a safe place.
 These keys are
 commonly required to unseal the vault, for that reason they are called the `Unsealing Keys`.
 Unsealing process can be
-automated using a KMS key as the `Unsealing Key` (spoiler: we did it).
+automated using a KMS key as the `Unsealing Key`

 When detecting this automation, the behaviour from Vault changes automatically, and will generate `Recovery Keys` instead
 of the `Unsealing Keys`.
 This kind of keys are better explained in [this section](README.md#unsealing-process), so